Codecademy/docs/CONTRIBUTING.md

 ## Additional Notes

-- Remember, if you ever have any questions at all, we're there to help on [Twitter](https://twitter.com/codecademy).
+Remember, if you ever have any questions at all, we're there to help on Twitter!
+Tag us [@Codecademy](https://twitter.com/codecademy) and [@sonnynomnom](https://twitter.com/sonnynomnom) if you found a typo, bug, issue!